 I think there’s no such thing as “normal” in meditation, it’s simply however it works on you for what you need at the time or Iran your body giving you clues.
 I’d recommend, however, if you’d like to be a bit more alert, you could add some essential oils to your practice.
 Peppermint, orange, and lemon are all invigorating scents that will prevent you from nodding off/having a jumpy sleep-like reaction.
 Hope it helps!

-- Which kind of meditation helps most for people with stress-related disorders?
+- Which kind of meditation is the most helpful for you?

 This experience is pretty normal and here is why.
 The beginning state of meditation and sleep are very similar since in both, as the mind settles and the body relaxes, your brain waves change from beta to alpha.
 That’s why drowsiness can arise making difficult to stay awake.
 Just don’t beat yourself up about it.
 This is the reality of today’s practice, no judgment or feeling of negativity towards you or the practice.
 If you feel you are trailing off into slumber, try to take some deep breaths and focus you attention back to it.
 Good luck!